 Discus Cloudy Eyes Disease Details

 The cloudy eye is a common Discus fish disease condition not only among Discus but in most other tropical aquarium fish.
 This disease is mostly not a disease itself.
-Rather, it can be a symptom that may be as a result of diseases in the body of the fish.
+Rather, it can be a symptom that may be a result of diseases in the body of the fish.

 Mortality caused by cloudy eye disease is very rare and can only happen if the fish is not treated early and reaches the late stage of the disease.
 It is paramount to diagnose the cause of a cloudy eye in Discus early.
 This can increase the chances of survival and successful treatment in your Discus fish.